 You may request in writing a Trial by Declaration.
-If Trial by Declaration is allowed, the court will send you notice of the date by which your affidavit must be received and will notify the citing officer/deputy of the same due date for his/her affidavit.
+If Trial by Declaration is allowed, the court will send you notice of the date by which your declaration must be received and will notify the citing officer/deputy of the same due date for his/her declaration.
 Once the court has reviewed and made a decision, you will be notified by mail.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how